Rosewood Morris Dancers

 When and where we meet

-Every Thursday evening from 7:30pm - 8:30pm at the PN Fire Station (please call the Squire first if it is your first time as location and time may change).
+Every Thursday evening from 7:00pm - 8:00pm at the Palmerston North Fire Station (please call the Squire first if it is your first time as location and time may change).

 Contact Details